mapninja/Earthsys144/week07/DRAFT_04_TURN_IN_tree_labeling_in_qgis.md

-# 05 - TURN IN - Tree Labeling in QGIS
+# DRAFT — Tree Labeling in QGIS (Not Ready for Use)

+> **DRAFT NOTICE (Not Ready for Use):** This lab is currently under development and is not ready for regular assignment.
+Do not assign this lab or ask students to submit it without explicit instructor approval.
+The content, workflows, and submission instructions are provisional and may change.

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.

-> **Turn-in for grading:** Complete and submit this exercise only if assigned by your instructor.
+> **Turn-in for grading (only if explicitly assigned):** Complete and submit this exercise only if your instructor instructs you to do so.

 ## Introduction